 During the conversation, be helpful, but not desperate.
 Experienced buyers smell desperation and use it against sellers, resulting in a lower sale price.

-Focus on answering the caller's questions, and if the conversation goes well, ask when they would like to see the car.
-Chances are, you won't make the sale without the buyer seeing the car, so be persistent about arranging a test drive.
+Focus on answering the caller’s questions and ask when they would like to see the car.
+Chances are, you won’t make the sale without the buyer seeing the car, so be persistent about arranging a test drive.

 With everything you say, be accurate and honest.
-Remember, if you're dishonest and the buyer finds out, your trustworthiness and credibility are shot.
-This could stop the sale cold.
+Remember, if you’re dishonest your trustworthiness and credibility may be a turn off.